Growing up milestones

 - Plays or throws his food

 Full up – suggestions

-Listen to your baby’s cues.
+Listen to your toddler’s cues.
 If they are full, don’t try to force them to eat more.
-It’s normal for the amount your baby eats to change from meal to meal as well as day to day depending on their activity level.
+It’s normal for the amount your toddler eats to change from meal to meal as well as day to day, depending on their activity level.

-Your baby may still be hungry if he:
+Your toddler may still be hungry if he: